 I usually offer, speaking in the minority language, to read a story in Portuguese.
 If they ask for a story in English, I don’t refuse but ask to also pick a story in Portuguese or I say I will read it first in English and then in Portuguese, if I’m not as familiar with the story.
 If I am already familiar with it, I start with Portuguese and then English, in case they get bored and I miss the chance.
 I hope to eventually only do story time in Portuguese.

 A matter of heritage

-The great thing with stories and books in the minority language is the natural cultural connection.
-They likely will have a cultural link (or a connection ca be made by the reader), even if they are translated from an original foreign language.
+The great thing about stories and books in the minority language is the natural cultural connection.
+They likely will have a cultural link (or a connection can be made by the reader), even if they are translated from an original foreign language.
 It provides opportunities to expose to the language, different imagery and vocabulary related to their own heritage.

 It’s all about having a positive experience